biocatalytic-coatings/AtMoS-SCU/README.md

-# AtMoS-SCU
+# AtMoS3D

-A repository for the AtMoS code for Southern Cross University
+The development repository for the AtMoS3 version.